 The San Ysidro zone of entry is the Tijuana border crossing location that is most used to get to Baja California.

-When it comes down to it, this port of entry, San Ysidro combined with El Chaparral, is considered the busiest of the international crossings in the world, based on individual and vehicular crossing from one country to the next.
+When it comes down to it, this port of entry, combined with the El Chaparral vehicle lanes, is considered the busiest of the international crossings in the world, based on individual and vehicular crossing from one country to the next.

 The San Ysidro border sees over 106 million individual crossings each year, while a whopping 48 million cars and trucks also annually pass through the El Chaparral section of San Ysidro.